harnett/CLOOSE/README.md

 _F0_ : Starting F0 for your ROIs (1 x N rois)

-_timeStamp_ : For each loop during the baseline recording, a timestamp (1 x N frames)
+_timeStamp_ : For each loop during the baseline recording, a timestamp (1 x N frames x plane_tot)

 _angle_ : For each loop, the angle presented, if you opted in for Stim Baseline (1 x N frames)